 We circumnavigate the islet of Daphne, an eroded tuff cone formation* that was created by successive volcanic activity, for an opportunity to see Darwin's Finches, Blue-footed Boobies, Nazca Boobies, Red-billed Tropicbirds, Swallow-tailed Gulls, Brown Noddies.

 Afterwards, you will go straight to the airport for return flight to Guayaquil or Quito.

 The M/Y Coral I and the M/Y Coral II have a total of 18 and 11 cabins respectively.
-The Ocean View, air-conditioned cabins have lower beds and private facilities in which matrimonial, double or triple options are available.
-There are interconnecting doors suitable for families or friends traveling together.
-Each cabin includes: a safe, entertainment system with LCD TVs, hair dryer, special bedding in each category, and remodeled furniture in each cabin.
+The Ocean View, air-conditioned cabins can accommodate twin beds or a full size bed with private facilities.
+Additionally, matrimonial, double or triple options are available.
+We have interconnecting doors suitable for families or friends traveling together.
+Each cabin includes: safe, entertainment system with LCD TVs, hair dryer, special bedding in each category, and remodeled furniture in each cabin.
 Our voltage is set for 110-220 volts/60 Hz.

-Standard Plus Cabin - 8 cabins in the Coral I and 4 cabins in the Coral II (double and triple options), measuring an average of 128 sq. ft.
-Portholes.
+8 cabins in the Coral I and 4 cabins in the Coral II, measuring an average of 12 m2 / 128 ft2

-Standard Cabin - 2 cabins on the Coral I and 1 cabin on the Coral II, measuring an average of 75 sq. ft.
-Portholes.
+8 in the Coral I and 7 in the Coral II, measuring an average of 12 m2 / 128 ft2